ddragosd-demo-org/openwhisk-alexa-demo/speechAssets/README.md

 <img src="./readmeAssets/adobe-login-screen.png" height="250">

-Once login is successful with Adobe Alexa should confirm that with a message similar to the one in the screenshot below.
+Once login is successful with Adobe, Alexa should confirm it with a message similar to the one in the screenshot below.

 <img src="./readmeAssets/adobe-login-success.png" height="150">